sams4566/battleships-game/README.md

 - __End of Game__
   - Once one or both players ‘hit’ all of their opponents ships a message declaring the winner appears at the bottom.
   - If the game is a draw, the message declares that both players have lost as there are no ships left.
-  - The game automatically restarts when the winner/losers has been announced.
+  - The game automatically restarts when the winner/losers have been announced.

 ![End of Game](https://github.com/sams4566/battleships-game/blob/main/media/end-of-game.jpg)